JAndrassy/ArduinoOTA/README.md

 * EthernetENC - shields and modules with ENC28j60 chip
 * WiFi library of the Pico Core including its Ethernet network interfaces

-EthernetENC library doesn't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
+EthernetENC and WiFiEspAT with esp8266 doesn't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.

 ## Installation